AlexNisnevich/urm/readme.md

-**urm** is an implementation of a register machine based on the *Universal Register Machine* described by Cutland.
-It has 10 registers (marked R1 through R10) and supports four commands.
+**[urm](http://alex.nisnevich.com/experiments/urm/)** is an implementation of a register machine based on the **Unlimited Register Machine** described by N.J.
+Cutland in _Computability: An introduction to recursive function theory_.

+urm has 10 registers (marked R1 through R10) and supports four commands.

 ### Commands